awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 # Using the Elastic Beanstalk Ruby platform<a name="create_deploy_Ruby.container"></a>

+**Important**
+Amazon Linux 2 platform versions are fundamentally different than Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.
+These different platform generations are incompatible in several ways\.
+If you are migrating to an Amazon Linux 2 platform version, be sure to read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

-The AWS Elastic Beanstalk Ruby platform is a set of [environment configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.ruby) for Ruby web applications that can run behind an nginx proxy server under a Puma or Passenger application server\.
+The AWS Elastic Beanstalk Ruby platform is a set of [environment configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.ruby) for Ruby web applications that can run behind an nginx proxy server under a Puma application server\.
 Each platform branch corresponds to a version of Ruby\.

+If you use RubyGems, you can [include a `Gemfile` file](ruby-platform-gemfile.md) in your source bundle to install packages during deployment\.

+Your application might run under a different application server, for example Passenger\.
+You can use a `Procfile` to start a different application server, and a `Gemfile` to install it\.
+For details, see [Configuring the application process with a Procfile](ruby-platform-procfile.md)\.

+**Note**
+If you are using an Amazon Linux AMI Ruby platform branch \(preceding Amazon Linux 2\), be aware that Elastic Beanstalk provides two flavors of these branches \- with Puma and with Passenger\.
+If your application needs the Passenger application server, you can use the appropriate Passenger platform branch, and you don't need to do any additional configuration\.

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the Amazon Elastic Compute Cloud \(Amazon EC2\) instances in your Elastic Beanstalk environment\.
 You can configure environment variables needed by your application and enable log rotation to Amazon S3\.
 The platform also predefines some common environment variables related to Rails and Rack for ease of discovery and use\.

-Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

-If you use RubyGems, you can [include a `Gemfile` file](ruby-platform-gemfile.md) in your source bundle to install packages during deployment\.

-Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
+Settings applied in the Elastic Beanstalk console override the same settings in configuration files, if they exist\.
 This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
 For more information about precedence, and other methods of changing settings, see [Configuration options](command-options.md)\.

+For details about the various ways you can extend an Elastic Beanstalk Linux\-based platform, see [Extending Elastic Beanstalk Linux platforms](platforms-linux-extend.md)\.

 ## Configuring your Ruby environment<a name="create-deploy_Ruby.container.CON"></a>